 Proxy and Plug-In Implementation

-This section contains guidance on how to implement UserClouds using the Browser Plug-In and SQL Proxy approach.
+This section contains guidance on how to implement UserClouds using the proxy approach, alongside the optional browser plug-in.
 This approach enables you to minimize, control, and log data access in an application with minimal code changes.

 Section contents: